cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 ### Create personal relations

-Every character should have some personal relationships, be it a loved one, a spouse or someone they care about somewhere.
+Every character should have some personal relationships, be it a loved one, a spouse, or someone they care about somewhere.
 These relationships should not tie the character down, no, they are operatives who are often away on extended missions.
 These people the characters care about are the anchors they think about and feel emotionally attached to.
 If the